top of page

 Help Make a Difference:

-Each Christmas, our congregation supports MN families in need, through our local Adopt-a-Family program, coordinated by the Medford High School National Honor Society, or through the Gift Card Program of Emma Norton Services (a Twin Cities organization affiliated with the United Methodist Church), for the women and children they serve.
+Each year, our congregation supports families in need through our local Adopt-a-Family program, coordinated by the Medford High School National Honor Society.

 Local Food Shelves

-We host the following public events - at which all supplies are donated, and proceeds go to our local food shelves:
+We offer the following opportunities to support our area food shelves (all supplies are donated, and all proceeds go directly to local food shelf organizations):

-• Spring Breakfast, hosted by the Men of BGUMC
+• Annual Spring Breakfast, hosted by the Men of BGUMC - open to the public

-• Fall Run 4 the Loaves 4-Mile Run/Walk
+• Annal Fall Run 4 the Loaves 4-Mile Run/Walk - open to the public

 Prayer Shawl Ministry